-Bishop O'Connell High School is hosting its annual Alumni Award Night on Saturday, Nov.
+Bishop O'Connell High School hosted its annual Alumni Award Night on Saturday, Nov.
 6, 2021.
-The event begins at 4:30 p.m. with a cocktail reception in the school's new Armor Family Atrium, and continues with the award ceremony in the auditorium.
-Tickets for the evening are $30 and must be purchased in advance using the link below.
-Tickets will not be sold at the door.
+The event began with a reception in the school's new Armor Family Atrium, and continued with the award ceremony in the auditorium.

-The evening will also welcome six individuals and one team into the Bishop O'Connell High School Athletic Hall of Fame:
+The evening also welcomed five individuals and one team into the Bishop O'Connell High School Athletic Hall of Fame:

 Annie Dell'Aria '01 (Softball) was a first team All-American, NFCA Catcher of the Year and two-time first team All-Met.
 She attended the University of Notre Dame on a softball scholarship, but transferred and played for Harvard University, graduating in 2005.

 Laurie Beth Puglisi '05 (Soccer) lettered all four years at Bishop O'Connell.
-She was named first team All-WCAC and All-Met, leading the team in scoring three of the four years.
+She was named first team All-WCAC and All-Met.
 She earned a scholarship to play soccer at Virginia Tech and earned a B.S. in Marketing.

 1983-1984 Football Team played in the original WCAC league before it was split into two divisions, so there was significant high level competition involved in their accomplishments.
 They finished the season with a 9-2 record and the Virginia State title.